Beit Shemesh: Arab–Israeli conflict

 Beit Shemesh has not been involved in any Arab conflict since 1997.
 On 13 March 1997, seven 13 and 14-year-old girls from Beit Shemesh's AMIT Fuerst School were killed at the "Island of Peace" site in Naharayim in Northern Israel by a Jordanian soldier while on a school class trip.
 They were visiting the joint Israeli and Jordanian tourist resort under Jordanian rule.
 King Hussein of Jordan went to Beit Shemesh a few days after the massacre to ask forgiveness in the name of his country.

 Transportation

-Bet Shemesh will be getting a much-needed facelift to its transportation infrastructure.
-In November 2024, the "Accelerator" project was approved at a cost of 1 billion shekels.
+Beit Shemesh will be getting an upgrade to its transportation infrastructure as part of the "Accelerator" project, which was approved in November 2024 at a cost of 1 billion shekels.
 As part of the project, bus lanes will be built, new bike paths will be paved, smart traffic lights and roundabouts will be built, and street signs and municipal signs will be upgraded.
 In addition, new, advanced bus stops will be built with real-time information displays and full accessibility.
 Work is expected to start on the project in March 2025.

-The Tnufah Bus company which started service in 2022 and Express are the transportation carriers in Beit Shemesh.
+The Tnufa Bus company which started service in 2022 and Express are the transportation carriers in Beit Shemesh.
 Previously Superbus and Egged also provided bus service.